ojamadickson-creator/purple-team-smb-detection-lab/smb-brute-force-detection/smb-brute-force-detection/README.md

 ### Windows Domain Controller Hardening

-The DC runs Windows Server 2016.
-I enabled all three Windows Firewall profiles (Domain, Public, Private) and added granular allow rules for the lab subnets.
-Here's the thing about Windows Firewall that caught me off guard: it treats cross-subnet traffic as "external" even when everything is in a lab.
-So traffic from the WAN segment gets evaluated against the Public profile, not Domain.
-I had to explicitly allow SMB from the lab IP ranges to get authentication attempts through.
+The DC runs Windows Server 2016.After fixing OPNsense, traffic still wasn't getting through to the DC.
+Based on my troubleshooting notes, Windows Firewall was blocking the SMB connection attempts.
+I worked through the firewall configuration until authentication attempts started succeeding.
+The exact sequence involved testing with the firewall disabled to isolate the variable, then re-enabling it with proper allow rules.

 ### Log Ingestion Pipeline

-I deployed the Splunk Universal Forwarder on the DC to ship `WinEventLog:Security` to the main index.
+I deployed the Splunk Universal Forwarder on the DC to ship `WinEventLog: Security, Application, and System logs to the main index.
 For network visibility, I configured OPNsense to forward firewall syslogs via UDP 514.
 That dual visibility is what makes the cross-source correlation possible.
 Without the firewall logs, you're blind to reconnaissance.
 Without the endpoint logs, you're blind to whether the attack actually succeeded.

 ### Detection Engineering